samofthex/sam-harrison-music/society-of-strange-living/index.md

 ---
 <!--more-->

-## About the video...
+## About the band...

-> This video is a quick mash up of some of our shows so far.
-It's far from perfect, but we're a fairly new band and there's new things on the way! :-)</cite>
+> The Society of Strange Living are: Sam Harrison, Lee Wilcox and Danny Krash - 'We want to do something really different.
+We've not been together long, but we make every show a real party - We play from the heart, and we've got a strong following already!'